Skip to main content

 Common Questions Answered

-What role does the SigLIP multimodal model play in the AligNet framework?
+What is the significance of the SigLIP multimodal model in the AligNet research?

-The SigLIP multimodal model serves as the base architecture for the surrogate teacher model used in AligNet.
-By fine‑tuning SigLIP on human‑derived similarity judgments, the researchers create a version that mimics human confidence levels, which is then used to guide the target AI's predictions.
+The SigLIP multimodal model serves as the base for the surrogate teacher model in the AligNet approach.
+By fine-tuning this model on human judgments, researchers can create a more nuanced and trustworthy computational model that better reflects human perception.